GrayXu/zfs-auto-snapshot/README.md

 # zfs-auto-snapshot

+this branch is for my usage.
+I use `--changed` option as default to keep my disks sleeping, and disable default labels.

 Currently, [zfsonlinux/zfs-auto-snapshot](https://github.com/zfsonlinux/zfs-auto-snapshot) is no longer being actively developed.
 However, it remains a powerful and straightforward shell script tool.
 Therefore, this fork incorporates several features from other branches.

 What has changed in this fork: